Canadian Personal Finance Blog

 The options I have are:

-1. Leave my money in my former (or soon to be) employer’s pension scheme and start drawing from it at either age 55 or later.
+1. Leave my money in Nortel’s pension scheme and start drawing from it at either age 55 or later.

 2. Take the money out and put it into a Locked In Retirement Account, or at least the portion that the government allows.

-As background my current employers pension plan is under funded, by a fairly large amount.
-I also have passed a point, so that I can draw from the pension when I am 55.
+Nortel’s pension plan is underfunded by a large amount.
+I also have passed a point so that I can draw from the pension when I am 55.

 The LIRA should allow you to choose the investments within it, so you can build your retirement nest egg with products you are satisfied to own.